1. Wendy's Bacon and Blue burger

 Supposedly, the McRib comes and goes as pork prices rise and fall.
 When they're low, the sandwich might show up on menus, but when they go up, it vanishes in a puff of barbecue-tinged smoke.

-The Freakonomics blog has another possible explanation: that each time the McRib returns, fans flock to it — but the enthusiasm quickly fades.
+Some fast food theorists prefer another explanation: that each time the McRib returns, fans flock to it, but the enthusiasm quickly fades.

 6. Burger King’s Angry Whopper